Bargkoppelweg industrial and commercial area

 Development potential

-There is considerable development potential at the Bargkoppelweg commercial site, particularly through unused and underutilised areas that are predestined for more intensive use.
-These areas offer opportunities for the expansion of existing companies and the establishment of new ones.
-A significant proportion of the existing buildings date back to the 1960s and no longer meet the current energy and functional requirements of modern businesses.
-Targeted refurbishment measures can create new jobs and increase the attractiveness of the location.
-The revitalisation of the buildings makes it possible to integrate modern building technology and actively contribute to the climate targets of the Free and Hanseatic City of Hamburg through climate protection measures.
-In addition, new architectural and urban development concepts could provide impetus for high-quality development of the entire site.
-Close co-operation between business, urban planning and politics can create a clear framework for sustainable growth.
-This could develop the Bargkoppelweg commercial site into a future-orientated and sustainable location for companies that meets the needs of modern commercial enterprises and contributes to the economic strength of the region in the long term.
+The Bargkoppelweg commercial site offers considerable development potential, particularly through unused and underutilised areas that are ideally suited for more intensive use.
+These areas offer opportunities for existing companies wishing to expand as well as new ones looking to set up business.
+A significant share of the existing buildings date back to the 1960s and no longer meet the current energy and functional requirements of modern businesses.
+Against this background, systematic revitalisation measures could create new jobs and increase the location's attractiveness.
+As part of such revitalisation, state-of-the-art building technology could be integrated, thus also contributing to the climate targets of the Free and Hanseatic City of Hamburg.
+In addition, new architectural and urban development concepts could provide fresh impetus for high-quality development measures of the entire site.
+Close cooperation between business, urban planning and political stakeholders can create a clear framework for sustainable growth.
+The aim is to develop the Bargkoppelweg commercial site into an innovative sustainable location for companies that meets the needs of modern commercial enterprises and contributes to the region's economic strength in the long term.

 Warehouses at the Bargkoppelweg commercial site in Hamburg

-Good access to the motorway
+Easy access to the motorway

 Impressions from Bargkoppelweg